A. Amnon and Tamar.

 b.
 Amnon the son of David: Amnon was David's first born son, born from his wife Ahinoam the Jezreelitess (2 Samuel 3:2).
 Being the first born, Amnon was the crown prince - first in line for the throne of Israel.

 c.
 Amnon the son of David loved her: Amnon longed for Tamar so much that he became lovesick.
-It was even more difficult for him because she was a virgin - meaning that she was available for marriage, but not to Amnon because marriage between half-brother and sister was forbidden.
+It was even more difficult for him because she was a virgin - meaning that she was available for marriage, but not to Amnon because marriage between half-brother and half-sister was forbidden.

 i.
 The name Tamar means "Palm Tree," signifying fruitfulness.
 The name Absalom means "His Father's Peace."
 The name Amnon means "Faithful, Stable."
 "None of them answered their names."
 (Trapp)